×

 What Can I Do if My Claim Is Denied?

 In case your workers’ comp claim was denied, you can appeal the decision with the help of a competent lawyer.
-This should give you enough time to rest and recuperate while your lawyer handles the legal side of things on your behalf.
-At Waple & Houk Law, we will develop the best legal strategy to counter the insurance company’s decision and make sure you get the compensation you rightfully deserve.
+This can allow you to focus on your medical recovery while your lawyer handles the legal process and your legal representation.
+At Waple & Houk Law, we will develop a legal strategy to challenge the insurance company’s decision and pursue the benefits available under the law so you can seek fair compensation for covered losses.

 You can appeal the decision before the North Carolina Industrial Commission, which is responsible for administering the North Carolina Workers’ Compensation Act.
 It acts as the court that deals with claim disputes involving workers’ compensation.

-When you receive a letter of denial from the insurance company, don’t hesitate to contact your lawyer to find out your legal options.
+When you receive a letter of denial from the insurance company, contact your lawyer to find out your legal options as soon as possible.

 What if I Am an Independent Contractor?

-In North Carolina, independent contractors usually don’t qualify for workers’ compensation benefits.
-This is why some employers try to categorize their employees as independent contractors to avoid paying compensation and insurance premiums.
+In North Carolina, contractors usually don’t qualify for workers’ compensation benefits.
+This is why some employers try to categorize their employees as contractors to avoid paying maximum compensation and insurance premiums.

 • Is the truck driver responsible for setting their own working time?